Living In Japan: Revealing Insights From a 20-Year Expat

 3.1.
 Life in Japan Can Be Lonely For Some

-Making friends and building a social circle in Japan can be very difficult.
+Making Japanese friends and building a social circle can be very difficult.
 It's common for foreigners to feel isolated during the early stages of their stay.
 I've had people tell me that the first year in Japan was the loneliest time they ever experienced.
 This is especially if you don't speak Japanese.
 In Japan, most foreigners hang out with other foreigners.
 It's true!
 Let me explain...

 3.2.
 Reasons Why Making Japanese Friends is Hard